Displaying Author Pic and Bio in Your Wordpress Post the Non-Gravatar Way

 Ok first thing first, make sure your author is listed as a “User” for your site.
 If they are not listed, create the account:

-Make sure the section for the Bio Info is filled out and while your at it make sure the First Name, Last Name and Nickname are filled out as well…they will come in handy later on.
+Make sure the section for the Bio Info is filled out and while you’re at it make sure the First Name, Last Name, and Nickname are filled out as well…they will come in handy later on.

 <div class="authbio">